 HPE 423 - Student Teaching Seminar in Physical Education (2)

 Teacher behaviors appropriate to effective teaching are developed.
 Topics include classroom and time management, effective communication, learning styles and teaching strategies.
 This seminar meets weekly.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Concurrent enrollment in HPE 425.